ericrommel/python_test_automation_book/weeks/week04/week04.md

 ## 4.1.1 Classes and Objects

-A `class` is a blueprint (like a plan) for creating objects.
-It defines attributes (data or state) and methods (behavior) for objects.
-We can understand a `class` as an abstraction from the real world.
+A `class` is a blueprint (contract or plan) for creating objects, defining the attributes (properties or data) and methods (behavior) that its objects will have.
+We can think of a `class` as an abstraction of real-world entities.

-An `object` is an instance of a `class`.
-Each `object` created from a `class` can have unique attributes.
-It is a concrete class representation.
+An `object` is an instance of a class, representing a concrete implementation of that blueprint.
+In Python, every `object` is created from a `class`.
+While all objects of a `class` share the same structure (attributes and methods), each instance can hold unique values for those attributes, allowing different instances to represent different data.

 ### Example